skupperproject/skupper-docs/input/advanced-deployments/custom-certs.md

 You can replace these defaults with your own CA or server certificate.

-## Mutual TLS between sites
+## About mutual TLS between sites

 When two Skupper sites are linked, the routers use mutual TLS (mTLS) for authentication.

 ![Application traffic encrypted](../images/app-traffic.png)

+For information on TLS within sites, see [Encrypting service traffic](./encrypting-service-traffic.html)

-The certificates and keys for this process are stored in Kubernetes Secrets:
+The certificates and keys for traffic between sites are stored in Kubernetes Secrets:

 - **`skupper-site-server`**
   Contains the key, certificate, and CA certificate used by the `skupper-router` when accepting incoming links from other sites.